217th/tda_worker_chart_export/docs/workflow/T-028/README.md

 ## Plan

 1) Update `.gitignore` with required patterns.
+2) Replace real GCP identifiers in `docs/workflow/*` with placeholders.
-2) Validate there are no unintended deletions or overlaps with existing rules.
+3) Validate there are no unintended deletions or overlaps with existing rules.

 ## Planned Scenarios (TDD)